mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 123 - Mixed 'What' and 'How'/readme.md

         }
     }

-    canWeMoveOn() {
+    canMoveOn() {
-        // We hide accidental implementation 'the how'
+        // You hide accidental implementation 'the how'
         // under the 'what'
         return !this.stepWork.hasPendingTasks();
     }